-A nested case-control study (1996) from the Physician's Health Study, a prospective cohort study of approximately 15,000 men, investigated whether LDL particle size is an independent predictor of CAD risk, particularly compared to triglyceride levels.^{42,} The authors concluded that while LDL particle diameter was associated with the risk of MI, this association was not present after adjustment for triglyceride level.
-Only the triglyceride level was independently significant.
+A nested case-control study (1996) from the Physician's Health Study, a prospective cohort study of approximately 15,000 men, investigated whether LDL particle size is an independent predictor of CAD risk, particularly compared to triglyceride levels.^{52,} The authors concluded that while LDL

-The Quebec Cardiovascular Study evaluated the ability of "nontraditional" lipid risk factors, including LDL size, to predict subsequent CAD events in a prospective cohort of 2155 men followed for 5 years.^{9,43,} The presence of small LDL particles was associated with a 2.5-fold increased risk for ischemic heart disease after adjustment for traditional lipid values, indicating a level of risk similar to total LDL.
+The Quebec Cardiovascular Study evaluated the ability of "nontraditional" lipid risk factors, including LDL size, to predict subsequent CAD events in a prospective cohort of 2155 men followed for 5 years.^{19,53,} The presence of small LDL particles was associated with a 2.5-fold increased risk for ischemic heart disease after adjustment for traditional lipid values, indicating a level of risk similar to total LDL.
 This study also suggested an interaction in atherogenic risk between LDL size and apo B levels.
 In the presence of small LDL particles, elevated apo B levels were associated with a 6-fold increased risk of CAD, whereas when small LDL particles were not present, elevated apo B levels were associated with only a 2-fold increase in risk.

-Tzou et al (2005) examined the clinical value of "advanced lipoprotein testing" in 311 randomly selected adults participating in the Bogalusa Heart Study.^{44,} Advanced lipoprotein testing consisted of subclass patterns of LDL (i.e., presence of large buoyant particles, intermediate particles, or small dense particles).
+Tzou et al (2005) examined the clinical value of "advanced lipoprotein testing" in 311 randomly selected adults participating in the Bogalusa Heart Study.^{54,} Advanced lipoprotein testing consisted of subclass patterns of LDL (i.e., presence of large buoyant particles, intermediate particles, or small dense particles).
 These measurements were used to predict the presence of subclinical atherosclerosis, as measured ultrasonographically by carotid intimal-media thickness.
 In multivariate logistic regression models, substituting advanced lipoprotein testing for corresponding traditional lipoprotein values did not improve prediction of the highest quartile of carotid intimal-media thickness.